o3de/o3de/Gems/Meshlets/ASV_GPU_and_CPU_Demo/Readme.txt

                 "Gems/Meshlets/Assets/Shaders"
             ]

-2. You can choose to add Meshlets Assets in
+2. Not required: you can choose to add Meshlets Assets in
     <project_folder>/Registry/assets_scan_folders.setreg
             "Meshlets":
             {